 - Two lines are said to be skew if they are not coplanar.
 Skew lines are necessarily disjoint.
 Conversely, since any two lines in a projective plane intersect, disjoint lines are skew.
 So the terms "disjoint" and "skew" for lines in projective space are synonyms.
 We will normally refer to disjoint lines.
-Note that disjoint lines in PG(n,F) arise from 2-dimensional subspaces in Fn+1 meeting only in the origin. - A hyperbolic quadric is the set of points satisfying the equation $x_1x_2 + x_3x_4 = 0$ , or its image under an invertible linear map on $F^4$ .
-Any such quadric contains two "rulings", each of which is a set of pairwise disjoint lines covering all the points of the quadric (Figure 6).
+Note that disjoint lines in PG(n, F) arise from 2-dimensional subspaces in F^{n+1} meeting only in the origin. - A hyperbolic quadric in PG(3, F) is the set of points satisfying the equation $x_1x_2 + x_3x_4 = 0$, or its image under an invertible linear map on F^4 .
+Any such quadric contains two "rulings," each of which is a set of pairwise disjoint lines covering all the points of the quadric (Figure 6).
 Such a set of lines is called a regulus, and the other set is the opposite regulus.
 There are many reguli in the space.
 For example, any three pairwise disjoint lines of the projective space lie in a unique regulus; the lines of the opposite regulus are all the lines meeting the given three lines (their common transversals).
-Also, if $L_1$ and $L_2$ are disjoint lines and $L_3$ , $L_4$ disjoint common transversals to $L_1$ and $L_2$ , there is a unique regulus containing $L_1$ and $L_2$ whose opposite contains $L_3$ and $L_4$ .
+Also, if L_1 and L_2 are disjoint lines and L_3 , L_4 disjoint common transversals to L_1 and L_2 , there is a unique regulus containing L_1 and L_2 whose opposite contains L_3 and L_4 .
 The proofs of all these facts are exercises in coordinate geometry.
-In PG(3,q), a regulus contains q + 1 lines. - A spread is a family of pairwise disjoint lines covering all the points of the projective space.
+In PG(3, q), a regulus contains q + 1 lines. - A spread is a family of pairwise disjoint lines of PG(3, F) covering all the points of the space.
 A spread is regular if it contains the regulus through any three of its lines.
 (Any three lines of a spread are pairwise disjoint, and so lie in a unique regulus.)
 It can be shown that, if the field F is finite, then there exists a regular spread, and any regulus is contained in one.
 In particular, this holds when F = GF(3).
-In PG(3,q), a spread contains $(q^4 1)/(q 1)(q + 1) = q^2 + 1$ lines.
+In PG(3, q), a spread contains $(q^4 1)/((q 1)(q + 1)) = q^2 + 1$ lines.